cryinkfly/Rhinoceros-3D-for-Linux/README.md

 ________________________________________________________________________________________________

 ##### Note: Simply ignore errors that occur during installation.
-#####       The installation of SOLIDWORKS was repeated several times to ensure that it really worked.
+#####       The installation of Rhino 3D was repeated several times to ensure that it really worked.

 ________________________________________________________________________________________________